 Excel 2013 – New features in Flash Fill!

 Flash fill is a great feature that was brought in as a new feature with Excel 2013.
-This feature allows you to bring together the contents of two cells from two different columns and put them together in one cell in the next column along.
+This feature allows you to bring together Excel 2013 - screen shot of how flash fill worksthe contents of two cells from two different columns and put them together in one cell in the next column along.
+This feature is covered on our Basic Excel training course.

-A good example of how this can be used is for taking two columns that have a list of peoples first and last names separately and using flash fill to quickly create a third column with both the first and last name in it.
+A good example is using it on lists of peoples names.
+You can take two columns with peoples first and last names and using flash fill create a third column with their full name in it.

 From when it first came out in 2013, Flash fill has developed and become even more useful for use in your work.
 We are going to have a look at some of the options that you can use it with.

-Remember: when using Flash Fill in Excel, there has to be a consistent pattern in your data that Excel can recognise and the column(s) that you are using to combine or split up have to be next to each other.
+When using Flash Fill in Excel, there has to be a consistent pattern in your data that Excel can recognise.
+As well as this the column(s) that you are using to combine or split up have to be next to each other.

 A key thing to remember is that to use Flash Fill, you need to type in one combined or split up ‘answer’ and then in the cell underneath that type in Ctrl+E and it should have then filled in the rest!